 - Women who don’t have a uterus as a result of a hysterectomy (uterus removal surgery) done due to some problem in the uterus like tumor or cancer or excessive bleeding during previous childbirth

 - Women who are born without a functional uterus

-- Women who have significant abnormalities in their uterus or womb including uterine scarring (Asherman’s Syndrome) due to Tuberculosis or multiple times D & C of uterus etc. and inability to develop a thick, supportive uterine lining
+- Women who have significant abnormalities in their uterus or womb including uterine scarring (Asherman’s Syndrome) due to Tuberculosis or multiple times D & C of the uterus etc. and inability to develop a thick, supportive uterine lining

 - Significant medical conditions that make carrying a pregnancy risky for a woman’s health (such as hypertension)